Topic2-Gene-Regulation-Immune-Cells/B-cells-Team1/README.md

 ### Are there differences between activating and repressing CREs?

 ![R^2 by CRE type](figures/boxplot_variance_by_CRE_type.png)
 This boxplot shows the R² of activating and repressing CREs in B-Cells.
-A two-sample t-test showed no statistically significant difference between the two groups (T = –1.64, p = 0.11).
+A two-sample t-test showed no statistically significant difference between the two groups (T-statistic: 0.335, p-value: 7.390e-01).
 This means that for neither activating or repressing CREs the chromatin-accesibility explains the genexpression more than for the other group.

 ![ATAC mean by CRE type](figures/comparison_of_ATAC_mean_activating_repressing_CREs.png) This plot compares the ATAC-mean-signals od repression and activating CREs.
-A two-sample t-test revealed a statistically significant difference between the two groups (T = –3.36, p < 0.001), indicating a strong difference in their means.
+A two-sample t-test revealed a statistically significant difference between the two groups (T-statistic: 2.295, p-value: 2.184e-02), indicating a strong difference in their means.
 It indicates that for activating CREs the chromatin-accesibility is lower than for repressing CREs.

 ![KDE plot: ATAC mean by CRE type](figures/KDE_plot_ATAC_mean_activating_repressing_CREs.png) This plot also shows the ATAC-mean-signal for activating and repressing CREs.
 It shows the same results, that the chromatin-accesibility for repressing CREs is higher than for activating CREs.